 We have engaged with a diverse range of disabled York residents, Blue Badge holders and advocacy groups.
-367 people completed an online survey, while dozens more have completed it offline.
-The provisional results - based on the online survey - are included in this brief.
-It will be refined and the full results published once the all the paper surveys are collated.
+421 people completed a follow-up survey advertised online and in the council publication Our City, delivered to every household in York.
 30 individuals then attended workshops, while we held targeted insight meetings with disabled groups with a combined membership/representing several thousands of York residents.
-The council is still trying to engage groups of learning disabilities and Deaf and hearing impaired residents to expand the range of perspectives further.
+This is an ongoing conversation and the council is still eager to hear more perspectives.
 The brief also draws on recent consultation and engagement over public spaces and counter terrorism measures.